 Members shall not take staff recommendations lightly.
 Staff personnel are specialists in their area and have come before the public body in their capacity after years of study and experience.
-The recommendations of staff are typically and technically correct.
+The recommendations of staff are typically and technically correct and should not be summarily disregarded or marginalized by members.
 Members may however ask for clarification or further explanation if there is some confusion on staff positions/recommendations.